superp72/tictactoe/mvp.md

+what does it look like as soon as you log on to the site?

 + page loads a gameboard 3 * 3 tiles - responsive design
 + board loads "blank canvas"
 + centered, responsive, mobile, etc..